Admissions at King Edwin School

 Who Can Apply

-Places at King Edwin School are commissioned by Local Authorities.
-Pupils will have an Education, Health and Care Plan that identifies needs our provision can meet.
-In some cases a Local Authority may request a time-limited assessment placement so that everyone can be confident about the right long-term support.
+Places at King Edwin School are commissioned by Local Authorities, such as the Stockton-on-Tees SEND and Inclusion Service.
+Pupils will have an Education, Health and Care Plan (EHCP) that identifies needs our provision can meet.
+In some cases, a Local Authority may request a time-limited assessment placement so that everyone can be confident about the right long-term support.
 If that happens, we complete a structured report within the Education, Health and Care Plan timelines to share assessment outcomes and our view on suitability.

 Who Makes the Decision